microsoft/MixingBoard/README.md

 sh setup_linux.sh
 ```

-Then, if you prefer to use the web search and text-to-speech functions, please apply the following accounts.
+If you prefer to use the web search and text-to-speech functions, please apply the following accounts.
 * **Bing Search API**: open an account and/or try for free on [Azure Cognitive Services](https://azure.microsoft.com/en-us/services/cognitive-services/bing-web-search-api/).
 Once you obtained the key, please put it in `args/api.tsv`.
 You can also try other search engine, however we currently only support Bing Search v7.0 in `src/knowledge.py`.
 * **Text-to-Speech**: open an account and/or try for free on [Azure Cognitive Services](https://azure.microsoft.com/en-us/services/cognitive-services/text-to-speech/).
 Once you obtained the key, please put it in `args/api.tsv`.